 ECWRPC uses a methodology in sewer service area planning to project future land consumption that is outlined in Table 10.
 The formula takes into consideration the existing residential density calculated in Table 9, and the DOA's projected number of households from 2020 to 2040 in Table 6.
 The projected number of additional households from 2020 to 2040 is 18,529.
 By multiplying the total additional units by the residential splits calculated in Table 8, the total number of households associated with each unit type is identified.
 The number of units are then multiplied by the residential density from Table 9 to obtain projected land consumption information.
 ECWRPC then applies a 20 percent market factor to account for potential unanticipated growth.
-A 15 percent infrastructure factor is applied to account for infrastructure in new development such as roadways, sidewalks, and utilities
+Past SSA plans indicate that a 20 percent market factor is appropriate; along with historical growth trends in the region.
+A 15 percent infrastructure factor is applied to account for infrastructure in new development such as roadways, sidewalks, and utilities.
+New developments may have a range of percent infrastructure but historic trends indicate 15 percent trends to the average.